Administering prescribed medication at school

 - Parents of children who require prescribed medication to be administered at school must complete a written request.

-The principal will provide the form (DOC 38kB) to the parent.
+The principal will provide the form (Ms word 113kB) to the parent.

 If parents have difficulty in completing the form they should ask the principal for assistance.